vikramsvdd/IISc_Project_Twinklet-Twinkle-IISc-VLC-Project-Networking_Files/README.md

 # Vikram-twinkle-Networking-files

-This is just the networking part of my IISc project , sorry will merge it with main IISc workflow later
+This is just the networking part of my IISc project , I did the smartphone-flashlight Project after i first completed this!